rtoal/ple/lua/README.md

 lua top_ten_scorers.lua < ../test/wnba_input
 ```

-Running the command `lua` with no arguments give you a repl.
+Running the command `lua` with no arguments gives you a repl.

 To run the tests on a Unix-like shell: